Every City in the USA

 2019 651,319 July 1, 2019

-What's the median income in Las Vegas?
+What is the median household income in Las Vegas?

 Median household income is 5% below the U.S. median ($73,877 vs $77,719); 14.0% live in poverty — 1.5 points above the 12.5% U.S. rate.